 - Dirty water, caused by dirty drinkers or birds drinking from muddy puddles.
-Unfortunately birds love to do this but it literally means they are drinking lots of harmful bacteria.
+Unfortunately, birds love to do this but it literally means they are drinking lots of harmful bacteria.

 - Mouldy feed (Mouldy feed contains fungal toxins which can cause gut damage).
-A common problem if feed is stored incorrectly or you only keep a few birds and have struggled to get through a 20kg bag of feed before it has started to get a bit damp and mouldy.
+A common problem if the feed is stored incorrectly or you only keep a few birds and have struggled to get through a 20kg bag of feed before it has started to get a bit damp and mouldy.

-Once the Clostridia takes hold it can damage the wall of the gut further leading to a worsening diarrhoea.
-In severe cases the wall of the gut can become so badly damaged that the bacteria can simply cross over from the gut to the blood causing blood poisoning which is usually fatal.
+Once the Clostridia takes hold it can damage the wall of the gut further leading to worsening diarrhoea.
+In severe cases, the wall of the gut can become so badly damaged that the bacteria can simply cross over from the gut to the blood causing blood poisoning which is usually fatal.

-There are a number of chicken owners out there (including my own brother!) using turkey feed for their chickens (as it contains more protein) in an attempt to get them to grow better but in reality chicken feed contains the correct levels of protein for chickens and using a feed with excessive levels of protein causes wetter droppings since the extra protein is converted into urates which cause the bird to drink more and urinate more leading to damp bedding and a waste of money.
+There are a number of chicken owners out there (including my own brother!) using turkey feed for their chickens (as it contains more protein) in an attempt to get them to grow better but in reality, the chicken feed contains the correct levels of protein for chickens and using a feed with excessive levels of protein causes wetter droppings since the extra protein is converted into urates which cause the bird to drink more and urinate more leading to damp bedding and a waste of money.

 Irrespective of the cause of diarrhoea it has a number of harmful effects:

-- More importantly the gut cannot absorb as much water as normal allowing your bird to become dehydrated which can lead to death
+- More importantly, the gut cannot absorb as much water as normal allowing your bird to become dehydrated which can lead to death

-- In severe cases the damaged gut wall will allow bacteria to leave the gut and enter the blood stream causing blood poisoning and death
+- In severe cases, the damaged gut wall will allow bacteria to leave the gut and enter the bloodstream causing blood poisoning and death

 - Diarrhoea leads to the bedding becoming both wet and contaminated leading to further discomfort for the affected bird and the flock.
 The contaminated bedding can become a source of infection for the rest of the flock.